wonder-sk/qt3d-experiments/README.md

 I have used QML as much as possible to keep the code concise.
 C++ was only used for bits where QML does not have the necessary bindings (yet?).

+## Compiling on Ubuntu

+If you are using Ubuntu 18.04 or 20.10, then everything is great and the `qt3d5-dev` package contains all include files you need.
+But if you are on Ubuntu 18.10, 19.04, 19.10 or 20.04, that package does not contain include files for Qt3DExtras and Qt3DQuickExtras libraries.
+A workaround is to:

+1. download source package for your system version - e.g. from here for 20.04: https://packages.ubuntu.com/source/focal/qt3d-opensource-src and unpack it
+2. add to qmake `.pro` file a line to path to those missing includes, e.g. `INCLUDEPATH += /your/path/qt3d-everywhere-src-5.12.8/include`

 # Billboards